 How to Cast from Android phones to a Windows 11 PC?

-Quick Note: Ensure that your Windows 11 and Android phone both are connected to the same WiFi network.
+Quick Note: Ensure that your Windows 11 and Android phones are connected to the same WiFi network.

 Once you install the “Wireless Display,” you need to configure some settings to cast the display of the Android phone to Windows 11 PC.
 Here are the complete steps:-